microchip-pic-avr-examples/attiny1627-using-matrix-keypad-with-avr-devices-mplab-mcc/README.md

 * The pin-code “123ABC” is programmed to be the passcode.
 Try pressing this code followed by pound (#) to observe the green LED flashing.
 Try a different code to observe the red LED flashing.

 ## Summary
-This example has shown one way of implementing a matrix keypad with an AVR® microcontroller.
+This example has shown a ways of implementing a matrix keypad with an AVR® microcontroller.